 The Vatican’s wait ends as the Cardinals announce Robert Francis Prevost as the new Pope of the Catholic church.

-Robert Francis Prevost has been announced as the 267th Pope and new leader of the Roman Catholic Church following an official announcement from the balcony of St Peter’s Basilica on Thursday, 8 May 2025.
+Robert Francis Prevost becomes the 267th Pope and new leader of the Roman Catholic Church following an official announcement from the balcony of St Peter’s Basilica on Thursday, 8 May 2025.

 The 133 Roman Catholic cardinals gathered inside the Vatican for the complex and secretive process of selecting a new leader.
-It’s end was signalled by white smoke billowing from the Sistine Chapel chimney on Thursday.
+The white smoke billowing from the Sistine Chapel chimney on Thursday signalled its end.

 View this post on Instagram